All images are property of Burger King.

 If you’re dieting or just trying to eat healthy overall, fast food may not be at the top of your list.

 But just because something may not be ideal, that does not make it bad.

 Burger King has a wide range of options available on their menu, so depending on your goals, you may very well be able to find a meal that works for you!

 Remember, I’m all about Flexible Dieting around here, and I believe that every single food is absolutely okay to consume in moderation.

 Let’s explore the full Burger King menu (as of August 2021) to dive into the calories & nutrition…

 (If you prefer to see a swipeable version of this post, you can check out the Web Story I created here)

 Burger King Nutrition Facts for Burgers

-A lot of people are surprised to see just how low in protein, and high in fat, the burgers themselves actually are.
-I mean, a 100% beef, flame-broiled Whopper sounds like it would be packed with protein.
-But with a Whopper having 660 calories, you’d expect much more than 28g of protein.
+A lot of people are surprised to see just how low in protein and high in fat the burgers from Burger King actually are.

 Burger King Nutrition Facts for Chicken & Fish